 Malaria, dengue and suchlike have no presence on the island, which is kept in a state of cleanliness rarely found anywhere in the world.
 Tap water is safe to drink and restaurant hygiene standards are excellent.
 There is a well-appointed hospital on St Helena which can look after most ailments, but serious medical emergencies may need a medevac to Cape Town.

 Weekly, scheduled flights are available through South Africa's Airlink and operate from Johannesburg or Tambo every Saturday morning.
 Flight time is approximately 6hrs with a refuelling stop in Walvis Bay, Namibia.
 Mid-week flights from Cape Town are also scheduled to co-incide with the Johannesburg's flights arrival.
 A longer, but much more sophisticated mode of transport is the 5-day voyage from Cape Town aboard the RMS St Helena.
-The service will be phased out after the commerical flight services commence, however passage can be booked until February 2018 at www.rms-sthelana.com.
+The service will be phased out in February 2018, however bookings are still being taken at www.rms-sthelana.com.
 On island, the easiest way to get around is by car.
 Excellent taxi services are available, and cars can be rented for around £15 per day.
 There is a scheduled - but infrequent - bus service between the various districts of the island.

 All outlets on the island are standard 3-pin, 220-240V British ‘type G’ plug sockets.